Postscript: I originally wrote this guide for tradespeople but have since updated it to include information for consumers as well.

 While friends and family can leave fake positive reviews, competitors can leave false negative ones.
 Also, anyone in the street can leave feedback.
 So if you’re a business owner, it’s important that your employees behave at all times, even away from the property they are working on.

 Rated People is Very Different

-Unlike Checkatrade, Rated People operate a closed ratings system.
+Unlike Checkatrade, Rated People operate a closed rating system.